wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

             Depending on record counts (which might exceed 3 billion), expect the update process to run over a period of 4-20 hours.

-        2. Both scripts call helper functions (class_a_update and reverse_class_a_update)
-            which are forked to keep every available processor busy.
+        2. Both scripts call helper functions (class_a_update is called by dns_auth_update and reverse_class_a_update called by rdns_update) which are forked to keep every available processor busy.
 Expect 100% CPU usage.

-        3. From time to time, unwanted DNS records will be collected (You will find randon DNS entries that are machine generated for temporary use).
+        3. From time to time, unwanted forward DNS records will be collected (You will find randon DNS entries that are machine generated for temporary use).
 Script dns_prune can be used to clear out the dross.

-        4. Before running these scripts you will need to set some BASH shell variables in .bashrc that point to the fast storage you are going to use.
-These variables are:
+        4. Before running these scripts you will need to set or change some BASH shell variables in both .bashrc and the shell scripts gdnsd and grdnsd (/usr/local/sbin).
+There are three directories used by this whole process, and sometimes these directories might need to be on different physical volumes:

+                a.
+Somewhere to store incomming raw DNS records (You might want to keep these files so you can re-build the datastore at any time should you wish) - DNS_HISTORY

+                b.
+Some temporary workspace for efficient sorting and creation of intermediate files- DNS_TEMP

+                c.
+Somewhere for the datastore itself - GREFERENCE/dns

+            The gdnsd and grdnsd scripts both contain a shell variable $GREFERENCE.
+This should point to a mount point for a disk volume, eg: GREFERENCE=/xpoint1 (Forward and Reverse DNS entries occupy the same datastore).
+The gdns_server and grdns_server both expect to access the datastore in a directory $GREFERENCE/dns, so you now need to make that directory.

+            The dns_auth_update and rdns_update scripts both use .bashrc shell variables:

                 $DNS_HISTORY - Directory (somewhere)/dns_history For storage of new incomming data to parse
                 $DNS_TEMP - Directory (somewhere)/dns_temp Used for sorting records and other functions
-                $DNS_INODES - Directory (somewhere)/dns Where the DNS data structure will be held.
+                $DNS_INODES - Directory (which should be the same as $GREFERENCE/dns).

-            Make sure that the BASH variable GREFERENCE in the scripts gdnsd and grdnsd reflect the (somewhere) mount point.
-For example, if you are using disk /ssd3 for storing dns history, then the GREFERENCE variable in gasnd would be set to '/ssd3' and the GHISTORY bash variable to /ssd3/dns_history Etc. This is because you may choose (for example) to mount DNS_INODES on it's own drive to reduce latency.
+            Again, it is probably a good idea that $DNS_HISTORY and $DNS_TEMP are NOT the same physical volume as $GREFERENCE if possible.

+You can now run dns_auth_update [input file] and when that is completed, rdns_update [input file]

-When these updates have been completed, script dnsreg_update can be run against the input just processed by dns_auth_update or rdns_update.
+When these updates have been completed, script dnsreg_update can be run against the input just processed by dns_auth_update.
 This script creates 100Mb chunks of unordered data that can be used by the dnsgrep utility.
 Again, related BASH script variables will need to be modified.

 ### NOTE: